Run Profiles¶

 Start-JIMRunProfile -ConnectedSystemName "Active Directory" -RunProfileName "Full Import"

-$result = Start-JIMRunProfile -RunProfileId 42 -PassThru
+$result = Start-JIMRunProfile -ConnectedSystemId 1 -RunProfileId 42 -PassThru

 Write-Host "Activity ID: $($result.ActivityId)"